Habib Jalib on Kashmir: Perspective on the Struggle

 The Kashmiri Struggle: A Brief History

 Kashmir, often referred to as “Paradise on Earth,” has unfortunately been marred by decades of conflict and political unrest.
-The region’s struggle for self-determination dates back to 1947 when the British Raj ended and India and Pakistan gained independence.
-The princely state of Jammu and Kashmir, with its Muslim majority, became a bone of contention between the two newly formed countries.
+The region’s struggle dates back to 1947 when the British Raj ended and India and Pakistan gained independence.
+The princely state of Jammu and Kashmir, with its Muslim majority, was forced to one side by its leaders against the wishes of the Kashmiri people, thereby becoming a bone of contention between the two newly formed countries Pakistan, and India.

-Over the years, the Kashmiri people have faced numerous challenges, including human rights violations, militarisation, and political instability.
-The struggle for their right to self-determination continues to this day, with both India and Pakistan claiming sovereignty over the region.
+Over the years, the Kashmiri people, specifically those under the occupation of Indian forces, have faced numerous challenges, including human rights violations, militarisation, and political instability.
+The struggle still continues till this day, especially following the recent revocation of article 370 by the Indian authorities.

 Habib Jalib: The Voice of the Oppressed